adi518/vue-facebook-login/README.md

 This component embeds the [Facebook SDK snippet](https://developers.facebook.com/docs/javascript/quickstart/), so you don't have to do it yourself.
 However, if you do want to embed it yourself, you can do so and the component will pick up your SDK instance instead.

-## Uncaught ReferenceError: regeneratorRuntime is not defined
+## "Uncaught ReferenceError: regeneratorRuntime is not defined"

 This package uses `async/await` syntax, which is based on [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators).
 In short, if you target old browsers (think about that carefully) you'll have to add [regenerator-runtime](https://github.com/facebook/regenerator/tree/master/packages/regenerator-runtime) to your dependencies.
 See this [issue](https://github.com/adi518/vue-facebook-login-component/issues/17) for more details.